mother-of-all-self-hosting/ansible-role-semaphore/docs/configuring-semaphore.md

 After running the command for installation, Semaphore UI's admin UI is available at the specified hostname with `/admin/` such as `example.com/admin/`.

 First, open the page with a web browser to complete installation on the server by clicking "Install Semaphore UI" button.
-After that, click the anchor link "Semaphore UI Administration Page" to log in with the username (`yourls_environment_variable_user`) and password (`yourls_environment_variable_pass`).
+After that, click the anchor link "Semaphore UI Administration Page" to log in with the username (`semaphore_environment_variable_user`) and password (`semaphore_environment_variable_pass`).

 The help file is available at `example.com/readme.html`.